Large Language Models and Agents (FSS2026)

 1. Introduction to LLMs

-4. LLM-based agents
+3. LLM-based agents

-5. Evaluation of LLMs and agents
+8. Evaluation of LLM agents

 The course participants gain knowledge about the principles of training LLMs.
 They will be able to identify opportunities for employing LLMs in business applications and will learn to apply prompt engineering techniques as well as agent frameworks for solving complex tasks.
 In the second half of the course, the participants apply their knowledge in team projects and will report about the results of the projects in the form of a written report as well as an oral presentation.